Automatic design of Hamiltonians: Acknowledgements

 \section{Acknowledgements}

+At the initial stage this work was supported by a grant from the Swiss National Supercomputing Centre (CSCS) under Project IDs s395 and s551.
 The simulations presented in this article were performed on computational resources managed and supported by Princeton's Institute for Computational Science $\&$ Engineering and OIT Research Computing.
 KP was supported by the Swiss National Science Foundation through the Early Postdoc.Mobility grant P2EZP2$\_$172168.
+This work was also supported in part by DOE grant No. DE-SC0002140.